Skip to main content

 1 mentions Positive Neutral Negative

-The music in the game is generally well-received, with many players enjoying its quality; however, some feel that the limited number of tracks leads to a repetitive experience over time.
+The music is generally well-liked and enjoyable, but the limited number of tracks leads to noticeable repetition over time.

 Buy Myriads: Renaissance